oxidecomputer/amd-host-image-builder/README.md

 First, please set up the environment such that you have the required AMD firmware and also the bootloader you want to use.

-This is done by executing the following commands:
+This is done by executing the following command:

-    git submodule init
-    git submodule update
+    git submodule update --init

 # Usage